albertattard/presentation-domain-primitives-kotlin/presentation.md

 ---

-# How Can We Prevent That?
+# How can we prevent that?

 We can prevent the password from being printed by using a domain primitive and overriding the `toString()` function